Human Resources Degree and Careers

 What is Human Resources?

 The term “Human Resource” was initially coined by the pioneering economist John R. Commons in his book The Distribution of Wealth, published in 1983.
 However, the term didn’t receive prolific admission previous to the 19th century, when notions such as organizational behavior, selection assessment, and motivation became significant.
-Further, the attention garnered by the value of labor relations played as a prime mover in the progression of the term.
+Further, the attention garnered by the value of labor relations played as a prime mover in the term’s progression.

 Human Resources, as defined by the author William R. Tracey in The Human Resources Glossary, is “The people that staff and operate an organization.”
 Accordingly, the term “Human Resources” is mainly used to refer to all the employees working within an organization.

-“Human Resource Management” is a contemporary term that describes the division within a company or an organization that’s responsible for overseeing all matters related to management and development of the human capital.
-The primary mission of an HRM team is therefore to maximize employee productivity and to protect the company from nuisances related to the workforce while addressing and resolving all employee-related complications.
+“Human Resource Management” is a contemporary term that describes the division within a company or an organization responsible for overseeing all matters related to human capital management and development.
+Therefore, an HRM team’s primary mission is to maximize employee productivity and protect the company from nuisances related to the workforce while addressing and resolving all employee-related complications.